Can221-ParOS/Can221-ParOS.github.io/about.markdown

 permalink: /about/
 ---

 This site will be the future "home" of my images.
 Due to my general dislike for social media, I figured the best way to host my photography would be on my own page.
-There are no "Image Quality Limits"; The image quality I upload will be the image quality that us displayed.
+There are no "Image Quality Limits"; The image quality I upload will be the image quality that is displayed.

 My repository of curated, desktop background quality images.
 [Repo][natural-wallpaper-collection-git] /